newatoms/guides/define-done/readme.md

-> Goal: Explain the basics of a good Definition of Done
+> Goal: Explain the basics of a good Definition of Done (DoD)

 # How to define done